 Concussions: A Linguistic Approach

-Some athletes themselves are even reluctant to reveal the extent of their injuries, and often conceal them out of a misguided but understandable desire to return to play as soon as possible.
+Of course, with teenagers and adults, there’s also another force at work that is more difficult to account for: some athletes conceal the extent of their injuries out of a misguided but understandable desire to return to play as soon as possible.
 While they endanger themselves by doing so, in the case of professional athletes, it is important to note that they are grown adults capable of making their own educated decisions — though that isn’t to say they shouldn’t be more openly dissuaded.
-That being said, I take issue with the “educated” aspect; it seems to me that there isn’t enough actual education happening.

 In my lifetime, I’ve suffered three concussions.
-All three were diagnosed as mild.
-While I’ve been lucky enough to have had parents and coaches that put my personal safety above the interests of the team, others aren’t nearly so aware.
-I’ve known people to shrug off many more and continue to play and compete, unabatedly.
+I was told at various points that all three were “mild.”
+While I’ve been lucky enough to have had parents and coaches that put my personal safety above the interests of the team, others haven’t been.
+I’ve known plenty of people to shrug off far more concussions and continue to play and compete.